 National Certified Counselor, accredited by the National Board for Certified Counselors

-I enjoy working with creatives (artists, writers, musicians), marginalized identities (BIPOC, LGBTQIA+, ND), and young adults (Millennials, Gen Z).
-If you've found yourself "othered" throughout your life, this might be a space for you.
+My clients are often creatives (artists, writers, musicians), come from marginalized identities/communities (BIPOC, LGBTQIA+, neurodivergent), and are young adults (Millennials, Gen Z).
+Regardless of what labels you use, if you've found yourself "othered" throughout your life, this might be a space for you.

 My areas of focus are:

 Creativity and creative blocks

 Marginalization, loneliness, and intersectionality